 I always thank God for you because of his grace given you in Christ Jesus.
 For in him you have been enriched in every way–in all your speaking and in all your knowledge– because our testimony about Christ was confirmed in you.
 Therefore you do not lack any spiritual gift as you eagerly wait for our Lord Jesus Christ to be revealed.
 He will keep you strong to the end, so that you will be blameless on the day of our Lord Jesus Christ.
 God, who has called you into fellowship with his Son Jesus Christ our Lord, is faithful.

-In full (not naive) view of all your spouse’s problems, how do you choose to address him or her?
-Does your partner see more of who God is because of how you see him or her?
+In full (not naive) view of all your spouse’s problems, how do you choose to address them?
+Does your partner see more of who God is because of how you see them?

 How should we praise?
 Here’s a few tips:

-- Publicly – Although some people despise this, a similar size group of people want to be esteemed and respected in front of others.
-As appropriate–and in light of your own spouse’s particular comfort level–look for ways to praise your spouse in front of others.
+- Publicly – Although some people despise this, a similar size group of people wants to be esteemed and respected in front of others.
+As appropriate–and in light of your spouse’s particular comfort level–look for ways to praise your spouse in front of others.

-- Be specific – Always try and tie your praise to a specific event, so that your words are grounded in reality and examples as opposed to a frothy, nebulous desire to build someone up.
+- Be specific – Always tie your praise to a particular event so that your words are grounded in reality and examples instead of a frothy, nebulous desire to build someone up.
 Instead of praising her humility, praise her for the time she resisted peer pressure to be defined by her friends’ distorted values.

 But remember: your spouse is not an agenda.
 The goal here is to allow God to change your heart–and worship Him through seeing Him in the gift before you.
-It’s to love your spouse more than yourself, as opposed to checking off the box.
-Ask God for the power to see your spouse and his or her God-given strengths.
+It’s to love your spouse more than yourself instead of checking off the box.
+Ask God for the power to see your spouse and their God-given strengths.